cadCAD-org/CadCAD.jl/README.md

 This Work in Progress cadCAD implementation in Julia uses a Meta Engine approach.
 This represents a development initiative for a high performance engine for experienced modelers to run large experiments.

+A distinguishing feature of the Julia implementation is the focus on ease of integration of domain-specific packages for scientific computing into spaces.

 ## Building

 cadCAD.jl is a standallone CLI app, so it needs to be compiled to be used.
 To do so: